Sexual Harassment Assault Response and Prevention (SHARP)

 For military personnel, the working environment pertains 24/7, on or off post, and on or off duty.

-The Army provides informal and formal complaint process options for complainants.
+The Army provides formal, informal and anonymous complaint process options for complainants.
 The SHARP Program is responsible for the Army's sexual harassment prevention efforts.
 The Army Equal Employment Opportunity Office provides assistance to Civilian employee complainants and SHARP personnel are responsible for military sexual harassment complaints.

 Prevention starts with you banner